Question: What is the Board of Tax Appeals?

 Question: How can I file my petition of appeal with the Board and on what date will it be considered "filed"?

-Answer: A signed original and six (6) copies can be sent to the Board's office by personal delivery, mail, or by other delivery services (Federal Express, UPS, etc.).
+Answer: A signed original and three (3) copies can be sent to the Board's office by personal delivery, mail, or by other delivery services (Federal Express, UPS, etc.).
 Each petition of appeal will be date stamped on the day the signed original is delivered to the Board's office.
 The date stamp indicates the date of filing.
 Only four (4) copies are required for a local case.

 Question: Can I file documents by FAX or by electronic filing?

-Answer: The Board will not accept filings by electronic means, and pleadings may be faxed filed only by strictly complying with Rule 3.1.
+Answer: Efiling of pleadings is available exclusively through eFileLA.
+A link to eFileLA is provided on the Online Access tab above.
+The Board will not accept emailed pleadings.
+Pleadings may be fax filed only by strictly complying with Rule 3.1.

 Question: Will the board of tax appeals automatically receive or have access to information I already provided to the Louisiana Department of Revenue or other Louisiana State or Local Agency?

-Question: What happens after I file my notice of appeal?
+Question: What happens after I file my petition?

 Question: Is a hearing always necessary?

-Answer: The vast majority of appeals filed with the Board are resolved without the necessity of a hearing, however, if the dispute cannot be resolved a hearing date will be set and notice will be sent to the parties by registered mail.
+Answer: The vast majority of petitions filed with the Board are resolved without the necessity of a hearing.
+However, if the dispute cannot be resolved, a hearing date will be set and notice will be sent to the parties by registered mail or by electronic means as provided for by law.

 Question: Must I attend a hearing?